There’s a woman I follow who fit two years of her trash in a jar. Two years!

 I looked for minimal-packaging things wrapped in paper instead of plastic (a ten-pound bag of flour, for example).
 Before I buy something in a jar or box, I ask, “Can I make this?”
 For each one I make or learn to make, I’m saving all the future containers.

 I compost.
 I reuse, I refuse to take in junk, and I upcycle.
 I make iced tea, coffee, brew beer and kombucha (no one-use bottles!).
 I can meats, meals, and jams.
 I dehydrate.
 I reuse the containers from the deli for freezer stocking.
 For the things I’m not going to stop using (toilet paper), I look for the best products I can find in the least amount of packaging.

 It’s like peeling back layers of an onion

 Going zero waste is very, very difficult.
-I’d have to grow all my food or get it from no-wrap places, not use fertilizer bags or sprays, only buy things in permanent containers or compostable packaging, avoid paper products, wear the same clothes or thrift shop locally, and rip every single straw out of my 12-year old’s hand.
+I’d have to grow all my food, get it from no-wrap places, not use fertilizer bags or sprays, only buy things in permanent containers or compostable packaging, avoid paper products, wear the same clothes or thrift shop locally, and rip every single straw out of my kid’s hand.

 But there are things I can do…

 - look for things in my local “buy nothing” group before I go shopping

 - shop on Poshmark or thrift instead of buying new clothes.

 - shop at farms or grow things–no packaging there.